antfu/fast-npm-meta/README.md

 This project aims to provide a lightweight API server as the proxy, which caches the metadata from the NPM registry and provides a more efficient way to resolve the versions of the packages.

+> [!IMPORTANT]
+> This project is still in the early stage of development.
+Pin your dependencies on usage, and feedback are greatly welcomed.

 ## API

 An example server is deployed at https://npm.antfu.dev/.
 You can also deploy your own instance.